The Fairy Tale Turned Reality Show

-I had never seen a cuter man in my ENTIRE life.
+I had never seen a cuter man in my entire life.
 Blonde, Blue-eyed, pearly white smile and AND HE WAS BRITISH!
 Wait....we also had two friends in common.
-I text one of them immediately:
+I texted one of them immediately:

 “Ohhh yeah he was in school below me.
 Want me to intro?”

 “Nah, we haven’t matched yet and that would be weird.
 Let’s just see if he does swipe right and let fate take its course.”

 So naturally, nothing happened.
 A year goes by and I completely forget about it.